marwanehab98/crocosoft-task/README.md

 * an endpoint to register user at `/register` with the `POST` method
 * an endpoint to login user at `/login` with the `POST` method

-### The post endpoints are protected by JWT token.
+### The post endpoints are protected by JWT authentication.